steve1281/quicknotes/README.md

 ## Revision March 29, 2018
 * Only .md files get md rendered now.
-* Expanded the style to make the page a little more pleasent
+* Expanded the style to make the page a little more pleasant
 * Added unix script for launching/monitoring.

 ## Revision March 27, 2021